 I have a really good dog I can’t keep.
-Can you use it in your program?
+Can you use my dog in your program?

-Unfortunately, we are not able to accept dogs outside our own school.
-At any time, we can have up to 50 dogs at various stages of training.
-The training schedules are all carefully planned out in advance and we are not able to take in additional dogs.
+Unfortunately, we are unable to accept dogs outside our program.
+At any time, we may have up to 50 dogs at various stages of training.
+The training schedules are all carefully planned out in advance and we are unable to take in additional dogs.

 I have a companion dog that I trained myself.
-Will you certify it?
+Will you certify my dog?

-We are not able to certify dogs trained by other people, or to offer training to dogs outside our program.
-Our dogs are almost 2 years old before they graduate.
-During that time, our trainers have had an extended opportunity to assess the dog’s temperament and fitness to be an Assistance Dog, and to develop a detailed training plan so that each dog is able to offer an “exact fit” for a particular client.
-This is an involved process, and we can't vouch for dogs not trained within our own program.
+We are unable to certify dogs trained by other people, or to offer training to dogs outside of our programs.
+Our dogs are almost two years old before they graduate.
+During that time, our Instructors have had an extended opportunity to assess the dog’s temperament and fitness to be an Assistance Dog.
+Our Instructors develop a detailed training program for each dog to ensure an “exact fit” for a particular client.
+This is an involved process which is why we are unable to use dogs from outside of our programs.

-How long does it take to train one of your dogs?
+How long does it take to train a DWW dog?

-Our puppies enter the Puppy Program at 8 weeks of age, and are with their puppy raisers until they are approximately 12 months old.
-During this time, they are taught basic obedience and are exposed to many different situations out in the community.
-If they have met basic criteria for health, temperament and skill, they enter the Adult Program, which lasts another 6 to 8 months during which time they perfect their obedience and learn many specific skills useful later on.
-Then, the dog is matched to a particular client and further training ensures that the dog will be able to assist that client with his or her particular disabilities.
-The total training program lasts until the dogs are almost 2 years of age.
+Our puppies enter the Puppy Program at eight weeks of age, and are with their Puppy Raisers until they are approximately twelve months old.
+During this time, they are taught basic obedience and are exposed to many different situations within the community.
+If they have met basic criteria for health, temperament and skill, they enter the Adult Program.
+This program will take another six to eight months during which time they perfect their obedience skills and learn many specific skills useful to our clients.
+Finally, the dog is matched to a particular client and further training ensures the dog will be able to assist this client with their specific needs.
+The total training program is typically complete by the time the dog is between two or two and a half years of age.

 I want to know more about fostering a puppy or adult dog.
 What do I do?

-I want to offer a boarding home for one of your dogs.
+I would like to offer a boarding home for one of your dogs.
 What do I do?

-I want to volunteer my time to Dogs with Wings.
+I would like to volunteer my time to Dogs with Wings.
 What do I do?